Why you might want to ditch Slack

 • Notable lack of voice and video calling features

-While primarily recognized as the gaming community’s communication tool of choice, Discord has also found its use among a number of professional teams.
+While primarily recognized as the gaming community’s communication tool of choice, Discord has also found its use among many professional teams.

-The main reasons for Discord’s use in the professional context are its familiarity, superior voice and video calls, and a fairly generous free plan.
+The main reasons for Discord’s use in the business context are its familiarity, superior voice and video calls, and a fairly generous free plan.

-However, Discord is not primarily a team chat app, and some of its drawbacks (lack of standard text communication options such as threads, for instance) in a team setting are quickly revealed.
+However, Discord is not primarily a team chat app, and some of its drawbacks in a team setting are quickly revealed.

-Ultimately, with its “unserious” gaming background and an obvious set of weaknesses for the professional arena, Discord should be no match for a proper team communication and collaboration tool.
+Ultimately, with its “informal” gaming background and an obvious set of weaknesses for the professional arena, Discord should be no match for a proper team communication and collaboration tool.

-Even so, its novel, fast-paced style has still made it many teams’ favorite tool for communication.
+Even so, its novel, fast-paced style has still made it many teams’ favorite communication tool.

 • Not designed for enterprises